 As an example of customizing the Asterisk GUI, let’s create a

-new tab that displays the contents of extensions.conf
+new tab that displays the contents of extensions.conf.
+First, we need to create a

 file and put it in the /var/lib/asterisk/static-html/config

 directory.
-In this example, we’ll name the file test.html
+In this example, we’ll name the file test.html:

-This code simply displays the configuration of the extensions.conf
+</body>This code simply displays the configuration of the extensions.conf file.
+Obviously it’s a very

 simple example, but it shows the fundamentals of creating a new page